modxcms/Resizer/README.md

 Resizer v0.2
 ==========

 A lightweight, modern image resizer for MODX.
 Built on [Imagine](https://github.com/avalanche123/Imagine), Resizer supports the Gmagick, Imagick and GD extensions and is considerably faster than phpThumb for image sizing and cropping operations.
+Available from the MODX [Extras Repo](http://modx.com/extras/package/resizer).

 Requirements
 -----------